AU-COBRA/ConCert/README.md

 # ConCert

-Fork of the ConCert framework - A framework for smart contract verification in Coq.
+A framework for smart contract verification in Coq.

 The work on this fork is aimed at building infrastructure for random property testing of the Smart Contracts (and the execution environment) using QuickChick.